 The point of sale - or follow-up call - is not necessarily the final interaction with a customer.
 Questions or complaints about service or billing may continue long after the product leaves the premises.
 For this reason, when customers wish to return items purchased over the phone, the business, like any brick and mortar facility, must have a clear return policy in place.
 Doing so will both protect the vendor against fraudulent returns and offer the customer a reliable mechanism to return unwanted goods.

 A return policy is product-driven and set by the individual business and may also be subject to the applicable state law.
 Return policies can include cash refunds, credit, exchange or no refund at all.
 Special or custom orders, sale, close-out or clearance items may not include a refund option.

 In a retail store, refund policies are posted at the cash register.
 Online sale refund policies are posted on the business's website, but telephone orders need a verbal statement at the point of sale and/or sent to the customer with the merchandise.

 Questions to address in a refund policy include:

 Special considerations to reduce customer inconvenience in making a return:

-The objective is to have a return policy the customer can understand.
-When a company keeps the process clear cut on both sides, the customer usually remains a loyal patron - and the business likely can reduce added costs.
+The objective is to have a return policy that the customer can understand.
+When a company keeps the process clear-cut on both sides, the customer usually remains a loyal patron - and the business likely can reduce added costs.